tomwallis/PsyUtils/README.md

   * more unit tests for filters, axes, windowing, misc
   * check documentation for filters
-  * improve sphinx docs and linking.
+  * improve sphinx docs and linking
+  * *remove* psydata submodule.
+This is not needed now that [psignifit](https://github.com/wichmann-lab/python-psignifit) is ported to Python.

 ## Contributions